sk2andy/wakatime-noncoding/README.md

 5. open terminal or shell or whatever and run either the run.bat file or run.sh file - this will build the electron app to the dist folder

 ## Disclaimer
 This app is an one hour work.
 It's far away from beeing pretty.
+I never tried the app on windows.
+It should work though